-In the event that schemes involve variable pay components on the basis of collective agreement, the Pay Policy provisions regarding variable pay do not apply to employees covered by those agreements.
+In the event that schemes involve variable pay components on the basis of collective agreements, the Pay Policy provisions regarding variable pay do not apply to employees covered by those agreements.

-The Pay Policy was adopted by the Supervisory Board on 08 December 2020 and approved by the Board of Representatives on 10 February 2021.
+The Pay Policy was adopted by the Supervisory Board on 13 December 2021 and approved by the Board of Representatives on 9 February 2022.

-The Pay Policy is valid from 1 January 2021.
+The Pay Policy is valid from 1 January 2022.

-3 Special regulations for the Board of Representatives, the Supervisory Board, and significant risk takers specifies the persons in ATP who are significant risk takers.
-The assessment as to whether a person is a significant risk taker includes whether the person exercises significant direct or indirect influence on ATP's risk profile taking into account ATP's size and organisation and the scope and complexity of ATP's activities.
+3 Special regulations for the Board of Representatives, the Supervisory Board, and significant risk takers person is a significant risk taker includes whether the person exercises significant direct or indirect influence on ATP's risk profile taking into account ATP's size and organisation and the scope and complexity of ATP's activities.
 The assessment includes the person's responsibilities, authorisations and position in the organisation.
 The persons defined as significant risk takers are described in Appendix 1.

-According to the Executive Order on Pay, special regulations apply to members of the Board of Representatives, the Supervisory Board, the Supervisory Board committees, the CEO and other employees whose activities have a significant influence on ATP's risk profile ("significant risk takers"), cf. Section 7.
+According to the Executive Order on Pay, special regulations apply to members of the Board of Representatives, the Supervisory Board, the Supervisory Board committees, the CEO and other employees whose activities have a significant influence on ATP's risk profile ("significant risk takers").

-In accordance with section 2(1) of the Executive Order on Pay, ATP's Supervisory Board
+In accordance with section 2(1) of the Executive Order on Pay, ATP's Supervisory Board specifies the persons in ATP who are significant risk takers.
+The assessment as to whether a